NexusKrop/IceShell/docs/manual/3-BuiltIn-Commands.md

 >
 > This section is a work in progress.

-This section describes all built-in commands that are available in IceShell.
+This section describes all built-in commands that are available in IceShell and its default modules.

-## Shell Operation Commands
+## CALL

+_Part of the Batching Module_

-### CD
+## CD

 Changes the current working directory.
 If a directory was not specified, displays the current working directory.